slidenerd/ec2-mean-test/EC2.md

  4. First, let's check if node or nvm are available on our Ubuntu instance.
 ![Node and NVm are not available](https://imgur.com/zS8rDAD.png)
  5. Type `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash`
- 6. Notice the version number in the url, if you want a newer version, check the [NVM repo](https://github.com/nvm-sh/nvm) Report Broken Link
 ![NVM install](https://imgur.com/wD3PPx5.png)
  7. Notice that even after installing, NVM command is not found.
 This is because we need to run one more command to activate it.
  8. Type `source ~/.bashrc`